thtr/harharhar/README.md

 # harharhar
+A drop-in data-mocking utility for single-page web apps.

-load har files then intercept XMLHttpRequests to use the pre-recorded traffic
+Currently limited to XMLHttpRequests loading har files (load the file then intercept XMLHttpRequests to use the pre-recorded traffic).
+Planning websocket support, etc as time permits.

 basic use
 * open the chrome dev tools